Certified-Everlasting Quantum NIZK Proofs: Abstract

 \item We circumvent this by constructing CE-NIZK from black-box use of NIZK for $\NP$ satisfying certain properties, along with OWFs.
 As a result, we obtain CE-NIZKs for $\NP$ in the CRS model, based on polynomial hardness of the learning with errors (LWE) assumption.

 \item In addition, we observe that the aforementioned barrier does not apply to the shared EPR model.
-Consequently, we present a CE-NIZK for $\NP$ in this model based on any statistical binding hidden-bits generator, which can be based on LWE.
+We leverage this fact to construct a CE-NIZK for $\NP$ in this model based on any statistical binding hidden-bits generator, which can be based on LWE.
 The only quantum computation in this protocol involves single-qubit measurements of the shared EPR pairs. \end{itemize}

 { }